Classification: Aromatase Inhibitor

 Where do I get this medication?

-Depending on your prescription medication coverage, you may be able to receive this medication at a retail or mail order pharmacy or through a specialty pharmacy.
-Your oncology team will work with your prescription drug plan to identify an in-network specialty/retail/mail order pharmacy for medication distribution.
+Letrozole is available through retail or mail order pharmacy.
+Your oncology team will work with your prescription drug plan to identify an in-network, retail or mail order pharmacy for medication distribution.

 This medication may be covered under your prescription drug plan.
 Patient assistance may be available to qualifying individuals without prescription drug coverage.
 Co-pay cards, which reduce the patient’s co-pay responsibility for eligible commercially (non-government sponsored) insured patients, may also be offered by the manufacturer.
 Co-pay assistance from private third party foundations may be available.
 Your care team can help you access these resources, if they are available.